-A day for showing off the Air Corps latest additions to maritime control which are the latest effort in the war against overfishing.
+The Air Corps show off latest additions to help in the war against overfishing.

 The Irish Air Corps have been demonstrating two of its most sophisticated and newest aeroplanes.
 The Spanish built Casa aircraft are being used for fisheries protection in Irish waters.
 The fishing industry has been lobbying the government for greater protection from foreign fishing fleets.